OctopusDeploy/blog/blog/2021-07/state-of-config-file-formats/index.md

 ![The state of config file formats: XML vs. YAML vs. JSON vs. HCL](blogimage-config-as-code-explanation_2020.png)

 Every application, environment, or system requires some level of configuration.
-Configuration formats, such as the `ini` format to plain text-based files, have waxed and waned in popularity over the years.
+Configuration formats, such as the `ini` format to plain text-based files, have fluctuated in popularity over the years.
 As application and system needs have evolved, so has the configuration complexity and structure that’s required.

-Today, a multitude of configuration formats exist, but some are more popular in cloud environments.
+Today, many configuration formats exist, but some are more popular in cloud environments.
 XML, JSON, YAML, and HCL support complex configurations, each with their advantages and disadvantages.

 ## [Extensible Markup Language (XML)](https://www.w3.org/XML/)